 Executive Officer of the Bronx Detention Complex | Bronx Hall of Justice

 Under my direct leadership and oversight, overtime costs were reduced by 80%, totaling 9,749 hours for fiscal year 2006, with savings continuing into the following fiscal year.
-Additionally, 100% of uniform staff in the rank of Correction Officer were operationalized on steady tours of duty—an efficiency achieved through targeted budgetary cost compression techniques that managed the fluidity of staffing assumptions and platoon groups’ tours of duty amid staff turnover.
+Additionally, 100% of uniform staff in the rank of Correction Officer were operationalized on steady tours of duty—an efficiency achieved through targeted budgetary cost-compression techniques that managed the fluidity of staffing assumptions and platoon groups’ tours amid staff turnover.
 This workforce orchestration did not necessitate additional staffing resources, as overtime demand receded for over two years.
 A historical review would reveal that mandatory budgeted hours of coverage were consistently met.
 At the same time, staffing levels were reduced, creating a budgetary savings curve within a practical baseline level of function.
 Performance across key metrics—staffing levels, scheduling efficiency, and on-time court productions (maintained at over 95%)—demonstrated a commitment to efficiency, productivity, and public safety.

 Supplemental Provisions | Quality of Life and Workforce Readiness